timelygator/TimelyGator/docs/sprint/Sprint2.md

   - Ensure consistent coding styles across the frontend.
   - Add documentation for key components and API usage.

-### Completed Tasks
+### Backend

-- Codebase cleanup carried over from Sprint 1.
-- Set up API templates to fetch data.
-- As full integration could not be reached in this sprint, API placeholders were added to respective files for future integration.
+Backend Work Summary inlcudes completion of the following tasks,

+- `Client` package
+  - Implement the `Client` package to handle API requests.
+- `AFK Observer`
+- `Chrome Browser Observer`
-#### Testing
+- Testing

+## Unit Tests

+The following unit tests were written for the frontend and backend components.

+### Frontend
 - Configured Cypress testing and created related `.cy` files to achieve 1:1 testing, covering:
   1. Mounting of all components.
   2. Sidebar collapsing and expanding behavior.